Appearance

 | Processing order | First-come-first-served with priority support |

-All broker operations (place order, modify position, close position, query state) go through the speed control.
-If 5 operations are already in flight, new operations wait their turn.
-The minimum gap between operations prevents burst patterns that some brokers reject.
+All broker operations — placing orders, modifying positions, closing positions, querying state — go through the speed control.
+If 5 operations are already in flight, new ones wait their turn.
+The minimum gap prevents burst patterns that some brokers reject.

 Priority Levels

 Not all operations are equal.
-The speed control supports priority levels:
+The speed control supports priority levels so capital-protecting work never waits behind routine queries:

 | Priority | Operations |